kenxjzhang/made_by_human/Writing.md

 [[@toffTheyCouldJust2024]]
 [[@schilkeTransparencyDilemmaHow2025|Schilke et al. (2025)]]

 For these papers, they think about the AI label on message credibility, but they haven't looked into the credibility of the disclosure itself.

+One strand of papers are concerned about the AI perception and preference: do people like AI product or human product?
+Another strand of papers are concerned about the disclosure: do people prefer the product with AI disclosure?

 ### Contamination effects of AI transparency
 For producers, revealing the AI use maybe risky if they don't understand the reaction from evaluators.